1978 California Proposition 6: Campaign

 The former State Governor (and later US President) Ronald Reagan moved to publicly oppose the measure.
 Reagan issued an informal letter of opposition to the initiative, answered reporters' questions about the initiative by saying he was against, and, a week before the election, wrote an editorial in the Los Angeles Herald-Examiner opposing it.

-The timing of Reagan's opposition is significant because he was then preparing to run for president, a race in which he would need the support of conservatives and those moderates who were very uncomfortable with homosexual teachers.
+The timing of Reagan's opposition is significant because he was then preparing to run for president in the 1980 Presidential Election, a race in which he would need the support of conservatives and those moderates who were very uncomfortable with homosexual teachers.
 At that very moment, he was actively courting leaders from the religious right, including Jerry Falwell, who would go on to form the Moral Majority to fight out such culture war issues the following year.
 As Reagan biographer Lou Cannon puts it, Reagan was “well aware that there were those who wanted him to duck the issue” but nevertheless “chose to state his convictions.”
 Cannon reports that Reagan was “repelled by the aggressive public crusades against homosexual life styles which became a staple of right wing politics in the late 1970s.”
+However, prominent LGBT activist David Mixner later noted how he secretly met with Reagan during this time and persuaded him to oppose the measure.

 Extensive excerpts from his informal statement were reprinted in the San Francisco Chronicle of September 24, 1978.
 Reagan's November 1 editorial stated, in part, “Whatever else it is, homosexuality is not a contagious disease like the measles.
 Prevailing scientific opinion is that an individual's sexuality is determined at a very early age and that a child's teachers do not really influence this.”

-While polls initially had showed support for the initiative leading by a large margin, it was defeated heavily following opposition by the gay community and prominent conservatives, moderates, and liberals alike.
+While polls initially had shown support for the initiative leading by a large margin, it was defeated heavily following opposition by the gay community and prominent conservatives, moderates, and liberals alike.

 Outcome

-The initiative was defeated on November 7, 1978 and lost even in Briggs's own Orange County, a conservative stronghold.
+The initiative was defeated on November 7, 1978 and lost even in Briggs's own Orange County, at the time a conservative stronghold.